finix-payments/finix-flex-docs-generator/sections/guide_push_to_card/send_to_recipient/response.md

 Now the final step — time to payout the recipient!

-Next you’ll need to create a `Transfer`.
-What’s a `Transfer`?
+Next you'll need to create a `Transfer`.
+What's a `Transfer`?
 Glad you asked!
 A `Transfer` represents any flow of funds either to or from a Payment Instrument.
 In this case a Payout to a card.

 To create a `Transfer` we’ll simply supply the Payment Instrument ID of the previously tokenized card as the destination field.
 Also, be sure to note that the amount field is in cents.